wayne-incorporated/wayne-os/CONTRIBUTING.md

 - File/Dir/Branch: YYMMDD or YYMMDD_HHMM format

 #### Naming for file/dir/branch
-- Only Latin alphabet's (English) lowercases (ASCII code 97-122), hypen (ASCII code 45), underscore (ASCII code 95), Arabic numerals (ASCII code 48-57) are allowed
+- Only lowercase Latin alphabet (English) characters (ASCII code 97-122), hyphens (ASCII code 45), underscores (ASCII code 95), and Arabic numerals (ASCII code 48-57) are allowed.
 <!---
 Most of files in Chromium OS project are written in lowercases, except the files which are from external project.
 If we allow uppercases, sometimes it's confuse (ex: docs?
 Docs?
 DOCS?).
 --->
-- If content of file/dir is written in non-English, the name of file/dir can also be non-English
+- If the content of file/dir is written in non-English, the name of file/dir may also be non-English
-- For special file/dir that is required to emphasize customarily, the name can be written in uppercases all (ex: README, LICENSE)
+- For special file/dir that is required to emphasize customarily, the name can be written entirely in uppercase (ex: README, LICENSE)
-- Avoid special characters, except minus/hyphen[-] and underscore[_]
+- Avoid special characters, except for minus/hyphen[-] and underscore[_]
-- Relationship between objects/subjects should be expressed by minus/hyphen[-]
+- Use hyphens [-] to express relationships between objects or subjects.
-- Space should be replaced to underscore[_]
+- Replace space to underscore[_]
-- For history and to distinguish similar names, [YYMMDD]/[YYMMDD_HHMM]/[identification number] can be added
+- For historical purposes or to distinguish between similar names, you may add [YYMMDD], [YYMMDD_HHMM], or an identification number.

 |format|example|
 | --- | --- |